while-true-do/ansible-skeleton/README.md

 ## Motivation

-Creating a repo is always somewhat intersting and needs a lot explanation.
+Creating a repository is always somewhat interesting and needs a lot explanation.
 This repository should help to reduce the effort and prepare a ready-to-use environment.

-With the installation of [ansible](https://www.ansible.com/) you will get a very useful command `ansible-galaxy`.
+With the installation of [Ansible](https://www.ansible.com/) you will get a very useful command `ansible-galaxy`.
 This command is capable of creating a directory with a lot of cool stuff in it.

 The [ansible-galaxy-skeleton](https://github.com/while-true-do/ansible-galaxy-skeleton/) will extend this behaviour by providing a custom skeleton for [while-true-do.org](https://while-true-do.org).